benbaarber/squid/README.md

 ### `Dockerfile`

 When creating a new Squid experiment, the first thing to do is get your simulation environment together and start developing your docker image.
-There are existing base images for simulation environments.
-For example, if you're using Gazebo, use the base Gazebo squid image in our container registry (will link actual image when done).
-Add any additional dependencies such as ROS packages to the image, and set the entrypoint to spawn the squid worker.

 **NOTE:** Unless you are only running Squid locally, it is important to learn some more advanced Docker concepts, particularly how to optimize for image size